hwhesselink/homekit-dashboard/README.md

 Homekit Dashboard works out of the box: 3 lines of YAML are all you need to create a complete dashboard populated with assigned entities.
 If you've not yet configured areas you need to do this once for the first dashboard, see [Populating the dashboard][populateURL] in the wiki.

-A [configuration][configurationUrl] can optionally be attached to a dashboard, but as much as possible the dashboards use your Home Assistant configuration.
-So for instance, unless overridden in the configuration, a background set on an area immediately shows up in every dashboard.

 ![combi view 2](docs/combi2.jpg)